zhuangjun1981/WarpedVisualStim/README.md

 It can also interact with a National Instrument equipment to receive trigger and emit timing signals.

-Please check the '\examples\visual_stimulation' folder for example script `example_stimulation.py` of visual stimulation.
+Please check the '\examples' folder for example scripts of visual stimulation.

 ### Contributors:
 * Jun Zhuang @zhuangj
 * John Yearseley @yearsj
 * Derric Williams @derricw
+* Sumiya Kuroda @sumiya-kuroda

 ### Level of support
 We are planning on occasional updating this tool with no fixed schedule.
 Community involvement is encouraged through both issues and pull requests.